 He later charted two solo singles (recorded as David Seville), Armen’s Theme and Gotta Get to Your House.

-In 1958, Bagdasarian began experimenting with a novel technique – recording normal vocals but then speeding up the playback on a tape machine.
+In 1958, Bagdasarian began experimenting with recording normal vocals but then speeding up the playback on a tape machine.

 The process yielded the number one hit Witch Doctor in early 1958, and the phenomenon mushroomed later that year when his Christmas gimmick single The Chipmunk Song spent four weeks at the top of the charts.